RasmusEdgar/dintwm/README.md

 ### Dintwm bar

-The bar is at the moment only available in the bottom of screen.
+The bar is at the moment only available in the bottom of the tiling area.
 It shows tilemode, active window title and indicates current active workspace.

 ### Default ToolTypes